Ship loaders that meet ordinary to extraordinary needs

 Siwertell ship loaders are equipped with loading chutes appropriate to the materials being loaded.
 Chutes are often telescopic and their length is automatically-adjusted depending on the level of material in the ship’s hold.
 They are specially-designed to prevent any dust emissions even when handling powdery, dusty materials.

-The unloader can be operated either from the cabin or using a remote control unit directly from the side of the ship’s hold.
+The ship loader can be operated either from the cabin or using a remote control unit directly from the side of the ship’s hold.
 Both arrangements offer excellent views of the loading area.
 The cabin is mounted on an arm at the same level as the loading boom and it slews along with the loading boom.
 It is fully-insulated and equipped with a heating fan and an air-conditioning unit to provide the operator with a comfortable work place, even in extreme weather conditions.

 The loading conveyor can be screw, aeroslide or belt type; all are totally-enclosed to prevent any dust creation or spillage.
 When a belt-type conveyor is used, we can offer a telescopic loading conveyor.